 But having a social life is work.
 It is.
 It doesn’t happen by wishing one of our friends would set something up and inviting us at just the right time (though that’s definitely great!).
 We have to make the effort of inviting, too.
 So parents, this is your permission to invite people over for delivery food and Netflix.
-Host a poker night.
+Host a poker night, or even harass a few of your friends to download a poker app from one of those online casinos that allow PayPal deposits and get them into a game.
 Ask your friend to take your kid to the park and get some ice cream so you can nap, please, and maybe can that be a weekly Sunday thing?
 Ask a friend out to breakfast.

 Having a social life doesn’t require you to be perfect.
 It doesn’t require you to have a perfectly kept house, or perfectly behaved kids, or perfectly so anything.
 All it requires is that you ask for what you need.
 You need adults sometimes.
 Invite them in!